NztForum/Lolzteam-Public-API/docs/market_api.markdown

 Changes password of account.

 Parameters:
- * `_cancel` (_optional_) Cancel change password recomendation.
+ * `_cancel` (_optional_) Cancel change password recommendation.
 It will be helpful, if you don't want to change password and get login data

 ### PUT `/market/:itemId/edit/`
 Edits any details of account.